 Thank you for using this Guide.
-Contact the Department of Planning & Community Development at 425-452-7857 if you need assistance in completing the application forms or have questions regarding the Comprehensive Plan Amendment review process.
-Assistance for the hearing impaired: dial 711.
+Contact the Department of Planning and Community Development if you need assistance in completing the application forms or have questions regarding the Comprehensive Plan Amendment review process.
+Additional information on the process, applications and materials are available in hard copy and on the Web site.
+Please visit the Comprehensive Plan web pages.